megagonlabs/opiniondigest/README.md

 ```

 #### Generation & Evaluation

-Follow above steps to generate and evaluate summaries.
+Follow the steps described above to generate and evaluate summaries.

 ## Citation